maflcko/b-c-gui-translations-review/reviews/cs.md

         <translation>Odesílací adresy</translation>

 ERR
-The translation omits the '&' character, which is used in the source to indicate the shortcut key.
-It must appear exactly once in the translation.
+The shortcut marker '&' is missing in the translation; it should appear exactly once.

 Correct translation:
 &Odesílací adresy